-- 4. Select the Public Key Only or Public Key and Password radio option.
-The Key Path edit box and file selection button will become visible/enabled. - 5.
-Select the folder button next to the Key Path edit box.
-A file selection dialog box will appear. - 6.
-Select the public key file you wish to use for the selected user.
-Press the Open button to select the file. - 7.
-Press the OK button on the Change SSH Authentication Requirements dialog to close and save the new SSH authentication settings. - 8.
+- 6. Press the OK button on the Change SSH Authentication Requirements dialog to close and save the new SSH authentication settings. - 7.
 Press the Close button on the User Manager to save the changes to the selected user.

-11.4 THE VIRTUAL DIRECTORY SYSTEM
+14.2.3 THE VIRTUAL DIRECTORY SYSTEM